 Candles and Incense and Sprays:

 Educate your guests on your birds, what they can and cannot do and have.
 This could also be a great time to socialize your birds, but have a safe place available for them to get away from situations that may end up badly.
 If the bird is showing signs of over-stimulation they should be removed from the festivities to avoid an attack.
-Move your bird to someplace quiet where they can rest and calm down, especially during the late evening parties.
+Move your bird to a quiet place where they can rest and calm down, especially during the late evening parties.
 Remember, even a well behaved bird can be over stimulated so stick as closely as you can to the regular routine.

 If your bird is acting out during the holidays, it could be a result of all the changes around your home.
 Things like the unusual Christmas lights, new sounds and smells, the change in routine could all bother them.
 Most birds get used to a routine and function much better when things are “normal” … think about it, in a flock when there is danger the “alarm” goes out and they all become nervous and ready for fight or flight.
 To protect your birds and your guests be aware of what’s going on and how they are reacting to it.
 An agitated bird is more likely to bite even their most favorite person.
 Be prepared to take them to a safe, quiet place.

 Know what foods are safe and healthy for your birds.
 Combining high energy foods with a nervous bird is a recipe for disaster.
 Browse our files for more tips on safe and unsafe foods and practices, just as you would any other time of the year.

 Finally, from all of our admin to all of our members, we wish to extend wishes of a Merry Christmas and safe holiday season to all of those in the Parrot Problem Solving 101 family.